 Integrated Circuit Chips

 The basics to electronics is its brain – the Integrated Circuit (I.C.) chips.
-I.C. chips are bonded onto the mother board together with other circuitry in order to have the power and memory to run over and over.
+I.C. chips are bonded onto the motherboard together with other circuitry in order to have the power and memory to run over and over.
 These electronic parts are like seafood prices in a reputable restaurant.
-The I.C. chips pricing are based on many factors such as:
+The I.C. chips pricing is based on many factors such as:

 - Economic prosperity or austerity